Where will the funeral take place?

 What transport will we need?

 - Most of our funerals provide one limousine for the family.
-Each limousine seats six passengers.
+Each limousine seats seven passengers.

 - Additional limousines are available at an extra cost.